Gnanendra494/GrowthLink/Titanic-Survival-Prediction-main/README.md

 ---
 # Introduction
 Hey there!
 Welcome to my Titanic Survival Prediction project.
-I'm **Ruby Poddar**, and I invite you to explore this classic dataset with me.
+I'm **K.Gnanendra Reddy**, and I invite you to explore this classic dataset with me.
 The sinking of the Titanic in 1912 remains one of the deadliest maritime disasters in history.
 This project dives deep into the Titanic dataset, aiming to unravel patterns and insights that determined passenger survival.
 By leveraging machine learning techniques, we'll predict survival outcomes based on passenger attributes such as age, gender, ticket class, and more.

 ---